holgerbrandl/kalasim/docs/userguide/docs/resource.md

 ## Request Scope

-The most common usage pattern for resources is the _request scope_ which
+The recommended `request` usage pattern for resources is the _request scope_ which

-1. requests a resource,
+1. Requests a resource,
-2. executes some action,
+2. Executes some action,
 3. and finally releases the claimed resources

 ```kotlin